CedarXuesong/ServerLocalizer/README.md

 ## ⌨️ Command List

-The main command is `/serverlocalizer`, which can be shortened to `/sl`.
+The main command is `/serverlocalizer`.

-- `/sl config`: Opens the mod's graphical configuration interface.
+- `/serverlocalizer config`: Opens the mod's graphical configuration interface.
-- `/sl translate <messageId>`: Translates a chat message with a specific ID (mainly used internally by clicks).
+- `/serverlocalizer translate <messageId>`: Translates a chat message with a specific ID (mainly used internally by clicks).

 ## 📂 Configuration Files